 Information for participants

 Photos may be taken at Parrhesia events and subsequently published on the website; the consent of participants is presumed.
-For more information about the courses see the enrollment page.
+For more information about the courses see the enrolment page.